JustWint3r/ProjectBlueGem/VERCEL_DEPLOYMENT.md

 1. Wait for deployment to complete
 2. Check Vercel Logs to verify that cron jobs are running:
-   - `/api/scheduled-scan` should run every 5 minutes
+   - `/api/scheduled-scan` should run once daily at midnight
    - `/api/cleanup-items` should run every 6 hours

 ## Limitations